Metis (American musician): Music

 In 2012 Metis track "All In" (ft Aynzli Jones) was selected by Coke Zero to front two global television campaigns.
 The first, "Liquid" to begin airing fall of 2012.
 The second, larger, campaign "A Step From Zero" to begin airing in early 2013.

 The "A Step From Zero" extended cut received over 2mm views in its first 2 months online.

-Metis debut album The Path released in 2013 was produced with Jahlil Beats, Printz Board, !llmind, Mark Knight and James Reynolds.
+Metis debut album The Path released in 2010 was produced with Jahlil Beats, Printz Board, !llmind, Mark Knight and James Reynolds.

-Metis is published by Zagazow Records, run by former President of VP Records and Greensleeves Publishing Olivier Chastan.
+Metis is published by Zagazow Records, run by former President of VP Records and Greensleeves Publishing, Olivier Chastan.

 Metis is self-managed.
-He also manages the singer Aynzli Jones and the producer RedSkull Beats.
+He also manages the singer Aynzli Jones and producer RedSkull Beats.